Division Street Bus Rapid Transit

 Division Street Bus Rapid Transit (BRT) is a transit improvement project that will expand existing bus service between downtown Spokane and north Spokane and Spokane County.

-One of the busiest streets in the City, BRT on Division Street will improve overall mobility in Spokane County via high-quality, fast, and frequent transit service that is expected to serve as an attractive option for residents and visitors, facilitating economic development through increased residential and commercial development, mobility, and overall economic growth in the region.
+One of the busiest streets in the city, BRT on Division Street will improve overall mobility in Spokane County via high-quality, fast, and frequent transit service that is expected to serve as an attractive option for residents and visitors, facilitating economic development through increased residential and commercial development, mobility, and overall economic growth in the region.

 Major Transit Improvements Coming to the Division/Ruby Street Corridor